Setting up Your Environment for Chapel¶

 Optionally, the

-environment variable can be used to enable regular expression operations as defined inRegex
+CHPL_RE2environment variable can be used to enable regular expression operations as defined inRegex.
+Current options are:

 Value